By EUGENE GARCIA

 At the same time, many U.S. workers decided to quit jobs that required frequent public contact.
 This created shortages of workers to unload ships, transport goods and staff retail shops.

 In California, the straining supply chain is illustrated at the Ports of Los Angeles and Long Beach, where dozens of ships wait off the coast to be unloaded.
 The average wait is nearly 17 days, despite around-the-clock port operations beginning in October.

-A lack of drivers at the ports has helped fuel the surge at the nearby California Truck Driving Academy, where instructors in reflective vests keep watch as students practice steering big rigs around a fenced-in paved lot.
+A lack of drivers at the ports has helped fuel the surge at the nearby California Truck Driving Academy, where instructors in reflective vests keep watch as students steer semis around a fenced-in paved lot.